ClodoCorp/cookbook-ganglia/README.md

 ### Riemann integration (ganglia >= 3.7.0)

-To enable sending metrics from gmetad to riemann override attributes^
+To enable sending metrics from gmetad to riemann override attributes:

     "ganglia": {
         "riemann": {